Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     /path/to/Rscript -e 'png("fig2.png", type="Xlib")'  # no more error!

-### 2.6 Install the Command Line Developer Tools
+### 2.6 Install Apple's Command Line Tools

 You only need this for the `ld`, `make`, and `clang` commands.
 Check whether you already have them or not with:

     which ld       # /usr/bin/ld
+    ld -v          # BUILD 18:57:17 Dec 13 2019
     which make     # /usr/bin/make
+    make -v        # GNU Make 3.81
     which clang    # /usr/bin/clang
     clang -v       # Apple clang version 11.0.0 (clang-1100.0.33.17)
+    which git      # /usr/bin/git
+    git --version  # git version 2.21.1 (Apple Git-122.3)

 If you do, skip this section.

 --------------------------------------------------------------------------
-The Command Line Developer Tools is a subset of Xcode that includes Apple LLVM compiler (with Clang front-end), linker, Make, and other developer tools that enable Unix-style development at the command line.
-It's all that is needed to install/compile R packages with native code in them (note that it even includes the svn and git clients).
+The Command Line Tools for Xcode is a subset of Xcode that includes Apple LLVM compiler (with Clang front-end), linker, Make, and other developer tools that enable Unix-style development at the command line.
+It's all that is needed to install/compile R packages with native code in them (note that it even includes the `svn` and `git` clients, and the most recent versions include `python3`).

-The full Xcode IDE is much bigger (2.6G vs 220M) and is not needed.
+The full Xcode IDE is much bigger (e.g. 10.8 GB for Xcode 12.3 vs 431MB for the Command Line Tools for Xcode 12.3) and is not needed.

 Go on https://developer.apple.com/ and pick up the last version for macOS Mojave (`Command_Line_Tools_for_Xcode_11.3.1.dmg` as of May 13, 2020, note that Command Line Tools for Xcode 11.4 requires Catalina or higher).

-Install with:
+More recent versions of Xcode and the Command Line Tools are provided as `xip` files.

+If you got a `dmg` file, install with:

     sudo hdiutil attach Command_Line_Tools_for_Xcode_11.3.1.dmg
     sudo installer -pkg "/Volumes/Command Line Developer Tools/Command Line Tools.pkg" -target /
     sudo hdiutil detach "/Volumes/Command Line Developer Tools"

+If you got an `xip` file, install with:

+    ## Check the file first:
+    pkgutil --verbose --check-signature path/to/xip

+    ## Install in /Applications
+    cd /Applications
+    xip --expand path/to/xip

+    ## Agree to the license:
+    sudo xcodebuild -license

 TESTING: